yjf0602/Qt/README.md

 # QtTools

-Some useful tools codeed with Qt.
+Some useful tools coded with Qt.